DMTF Learning Center

 - Overview: DASH Delivers Multi-Vendor Management for Desktop and Mobile Systems

-- White Paper: Systems Management Architecture for Mobile and Desktop Hardware
+- White Paper: Desktop and Mobile Architecture for System Hardware

 - Visit the DASH page for more information